Coffee is so much more than just a drink many of us reach for every day.

 1. The World Atlas of Coffee

-So if you’ve been so used to seeing coffee from the perspective of your own culture, this’ll definitely give you a wider sense of appreciation.
+So, if you've been accustomed to seeing coffee from the perspective of your own culture, this'll definitely give you a wider sense of appreciation.

 Also, if you're eager to know everything there is to know about coffee, from where it originated and the various ways it's produced to the different cultures that make coffee such a vibrant part of life today, this book won't disappoint.